jmpsec/osctrl-docs/content/usage/osctrl-cli/login/_index.md

    osctrl-cli login - Login into API and generate JSON config file with token

 USAGE:
-   osctrl-cli login [command options] [arguments...]
+   osctrl-cli login [options]

 OPTIONS:
-   --username value, -u value     User to be used in login --environment value, -e value  Environment to be used in login --write-api-file, -w           Write API configuration to JSON file (default: false) --help, -h                     show help
+   --username string, -u string     User to be used in login --url string, -U string          URL to be used in login --environment string, -e string  Environment to be used in login --expiration int, -E int         Expiration in hours (0 for server default) (default: 6) --write-api-file, -w             Write API configuration to JSON file --help, -h                       show help
 ```